Queen City Sovereignty Salon

 These moments reveal a simple truth: centralization concentrates both capability and vulnerability.

-It is not isolation; it is independence supported by community.
+Sovereignty is not isolation; it is independence supported by community.

 An individual can’t thrive alone and doesn’t need to.
 What matters is cultivating a community that: